AlexaVT03/Project2-2/README.md

 2) pre-process the data
 3) train our models

+## In the LSTM/models and SARIMA/models, you will find the models we trained.
+If you want to use them in our notebooks, please unzip them in the "models" directory of each model.

 ###  If you want to check the code behind any of those topics, please find them in the "Python" directory.

 # In the "NL_data" directory, you can find all the files we used for this project.
 You need to follow the following steps to get the files in .csv format: